 Two examples of content that is specifically designed to facilitate the Finance-HR alignment discussions are:

 - Headcount Storyboard.
 Setting up a storyboard which shows headcount represented in multiple ways: FTEs versus employee counts, variations of which statuses are included/excluded, etc. This information becomes readily comparable with the metric definitions only a click away.
 Even better, the storyboard can be shared with the Finance and HR partners in the discussion to explore on their own after the session.
+One Model is the best tool for counting headcount over time.

 - Hierarchy Storyboard.
 Providing views of the headcount as seen using the supervisor and cost hierarchies side-by-side will help to emphasize that both are simultaneously correct (ie, the grand total is exactly the same).
 This can also provide an opportunity to investigate some of the situations where the cost and organizational hierarchy are not aligned.
-In many cases, these situations can be understood, but occasionally there are errors from previous reorganizations/transfers which resulted in costing information not being updated for a given employee (or group of employees).
+In many cases, these situations can be understood.
+Still, occasionally there are errors from previous reorganizations/transfers which resulted in costing information not being updated for a given employee (or group of employees).

-With the data in front of the teams, the discussion can move from “which one is right?” to “which way should be used when we meet with leaders next time?”
+With the data in front of the teams, the discussion can move from “Which one is right?” to “Which way should be used when we meet with leaders next time?”

 When you have One Model, you can bring HR and Finance together faster and more easily ... and that helps you to accelerate your people analytics journey.